-In addition, successive foreign aid appropriations punish the Russian Federation for assisting Iran by withholding 60% of any U.S. assistance to the Russian Federation unless it terminates technical assistance to Iran's nuclear and ballistic missiles programs.
+Successive foreign aid appropriations withheld 60% of any U.S. assistance to the Russian Federation unless it terminates technical assistance to Iran's nuclear and ballistic missiles programs.
+Because U.S. aid to Russia generally goes directly to programs in Russia and not to the Russian government, little or no funding has been withheld as a result of the provision.

-U.S. Efforts to Promote Divestment
+Promoting Divestment

-A growing trend not only in Congress but in several states is to require or call for or require divestment of shares of firms that have invested in Iran's energy sector (at the same levels considered sanctionable under the Iran Sanctions Act).
-The concept of these sanctions is to express the view of Western and other democracies that Iran is an outcast internationally.
-A divestment provisions was contained in CISADA (P.L.
-111-195)-in particular providing a "safe harbor" for investment managers who sell shares of firms that invest in Iran's energy sector.
+A recent trend in Congress and in several states has been to require or call for divestment of shares of firms that have invested in Iran's energy sector at the levels sanctionable under ISA.30 The intent of doing so is to express the view of Western and other democracies that Iran is an outcast internationally.
+A divestment provision was contained in CISADA (P.L.
+111-195)-in